Whilst sub-Qs are not always necessary or appropriate (see below), most

 "They cause infection or scar tissue"

-In twelve years of hearing about literally thousands of cats receiving
+and hearing about literally thousands of cats receiving

 sub-Qs regularly, I can only recall a couple of cases of infection.